awsdocs/amazon-ecs-developer-guide/doc_source/instance_IAM_role.md

 Storing configuration information in a private bucket in Amazon S3 and granting read\-only access to your container instance IAM role is a secure and convenient way to allow container instance configuration at launch time\.
 You can store a copy of your `ecs.config` file in a private bucket, use Amazon EC2 user data to install the AWS CLI and then copy your configuration information to `/etc/ecs/ecs.config` when the instance launches\.

-For more information about creating an `ecs.config` file, storing it in Amazon S3, and launching instances with this configuration, see [Storing Container Instance Configuration in Amazon S3](ecs-agent-config.md#ecs-config-s3)\.
+For more information about creating an `ecs.config` file, storing it in Amazon S3, and launching instances with this configuration, see [Storing container instance configuration in Amazon S3](ecs-agent-config.md#ecs-config-s3)\.

 **To allow Amazon S3 read\-only access for your container instance role**